lostjared/Acid.Cam.v2.OSX/README.md

 ![ScreenShot](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/AcidCam2_ScreenShot.png?raw=true "screenshot")

-Acid Cam is a application that turns your webcam/video files into a work of Art.
+Acid Cam is a application that turns your webcam/video files into a work of art.
 Contains a lot of filters, and you can combine them with the custom filter option.
 It also supports plugins (write your own filters in C++).
 This project was created in hopes of providing some entertainment, or for the Glitch artist  to give you a